 The Faculty of Science at the University of Zurich invites applications for an

 The University of Zurich provides generous research support, including dedicated funds for personnel, running expenses and competitive start-up packages.
-Moreover, the successful applicant is expected to acquire external research funding.
-Zurich’s scientific environment encompasses a rich spectrum of diverse activities spanning physical to biomedical research that provides extensive opportunities for collaboration with research groups at the University of Zurich and other leading Swiss research institutions.
+Zurich’s scientific environment includes a rich spectrum of research activities across the natural and life sciences to medicine and provides extensive opportunities for collaboration with research groups at the University of Zurich and other leading Swiss research institutions.

-The employment conditions for this position follow the legal regulations of the University of Zurich (please see www.prof.uzh.ch/en.html), including part-time options.
-The University of Zurich is an equal opportunities employer and in particular strives to increase the percentage of women in leading positions (please see www.mnf.uzh.ch/en/mnf-gleichstellung.html).
+The employment conditions for this position follow the legal regulations of the University of Zurich (please see https://www.prof.uzh.ch/en.html), including part-time options.
+The University of Zurich is an equal opportunities employer and strives to increase the percentage of women in leading positions (please see https://www.mnf.uzh.ch/en/mnf-gleichstellung.html).
 Therefore, qualified female researchers are particularly encouraged to apply.
 The city of Zurich combines a stimulating cultural scene in a modern European city with easy access to beautiful natural surroundings.